alohaleonardo/Super_Resolution_with_CNNs_and_GANs/README.md

 <img src='imgs/resultsfig.png'>

-If you find this code useful in your research, please cite:
+If you find this code useful in your project, please star this repository and cite:

 ```
 @inproceedings{densecap,